dubchild/jt2024/src/content/blog/case_floating-shelf-product-design.md

 #### Finger-joints
 Finger-joints are the go-to method of building laser-cut boxes.
 Ideally, they should **snap-fit** together with minimal effort.
 There are many tools and plugins that can be used but none of them gave me enough control over the spacing and alignment.
 When done correctly, you don't even HAVE to use glue, but I do anyway.

 I learned how to **generate them parametrically.**  I devised formulas that scale perfectly and generate parts that snap together with a tight fit no matter what the outer dimensions are.
-What this means is: **My design scales to any size I want, while maintaining all position and sizing relationships.** :)
+What this means is: **My design scales to any size I want, while maintaining all position and sizing relationships.**

 #### Brick Pattern
-Most examples I found on the web **lazily repeat the front face** but if you look at the 3D games closely there is a **second pattern** that is revealed on 2 opposing sides.
-I developed a second algorithm to generate the desired pattern and spacing for the alternate bricks.
+The examples I found on the web often **lazily repeat the front face** but if you look at the 3D games closely there is **another pattern** that is revealed on 2 opposing sides.
+I developed a second algorithm to generate the desired pattern and spacing for the side panels.
 The math is a lot more difficult than it appears at first glance.
 It gave me some headaches, but it forced me to  **learn how to think parametrically** and work smarter in Fusion 360.

-The front/top/bottom/back panels could all be the same face, whereas the sides needed to be a complementary pattern that would make sense if the individual bricks were real 3D objects.
+It turns out the front/top/bottom/back panels could all be the same face, whereas the sides needed to be a complementary pattern that would make sense if the individual bricks were real 3D objects.
 Early in the process it was obvious that the brick pattern had to be balanced with the finger-joint placement, otherwise the design looked messy.
 The question block could be made just by removing the brick pattern and substituting the question mark and rivets.
 At this point

 #### Scaling
 Once I was satisfied with my 3D model, I doubled the x, y, z dimensions from 100mm to the final dimension of 200mm.
-I was thrilled beyond belief that I had **achieved a file that scaled perfectly!** I celebrated by printing a full-size box out of 5mm cardboard and proceeded to do a little dance. :)
+I was thrilled beyond belief that I had **achieved a file that scaled perfectly!** I celebrated by printing a full-size box out of 5mm cardboard and did a little dance.

 #### Kerf-Correction
 After achieving **Parametric Nirvana**, the next step was generating cut sheets that automatically account for the width of MY specific laser beam and the space it leaves after cutting.
-Because of the way lasers work, if you want tight fits, you have to offset the fingers and hole outlines by half of the kerf-width.
-There are several ways to do this but the tedious nature of it led me to find a **plugin** that does both operations at once.
+Because of the way lasers work, if you want tight fits, you have to offset the finger and hole segments by half of the kerf-width.
+There are several ways to do this, but the tedious nature of the process led me to find a **plugin** that does both operations at once.
 Hundredths of an inch or millimeter can make or break a **snap-fit finger-joint** project.

+The full details are boring but suffice to say the method I used is common.
+I measured my laser's kerf by cutting a 1" square out of the plywood and using my digital calipers to measure the actual width of the square.
+I subtracted the cut width from 1" and found my kerf value to be about 0.18", a very small number, but it's the key to the whole process.
+This is the number I enter in the plugin to to adjust the vector lines.
 Figuring out this step helped relieve some anxiety and sped up production by a factor of 3!
 Shout out to **Mapboards Pro!**

 -----------